Supernova4422/Light-Show-Toolkit-/README.md

 The aim is for future light systems to be added, allowing for a standard method.

-## Loading and Playing LightShow Files using the CLI
+## Using the CLI

-"LoadMain <LightShowFile.ls>":  is used to load the file used to play the song
+* LoadMain <LightShowFile.ls>: Is used to load the file used to play the song

-"LoadSupport <LightShowFile.ls>":  loads a file that the "FunctionName" command will also search inside
+* LoadSupport <LightShowFile.ls>: Loads a file that the "FunctionName" command will also search inside

-"Help" Prints out some helpful text
+* Run <AudioFile.wav>: Begins executing the "Play" function, with the given music

-"Run <AudioFile.wav">" begins executing the "Play" function, with the given music
+* Help: Prints out some helpful text

 ## Available "Commands"
 * ColourChange: Change the colour to what is specified for the currently selected groups